 A director for the West End, film and radio, Milner’s funny, insightful and refreshingly interactive class, helps organisations and individuals avoid Death By PowerPoint.

 Jack explains how to take dry, technical information and render it clear, memorable and engaging, no matter who the audience is.
 Clients include: Google, Cisco, Ofsted, Commerzbank, AIG, Pru Health, McCann, Adam&Eve DDB, NHS, Innocent, M&S and Microsoft; while more recently he has become an adjunct for Ashridge Business School.
-He is also one of the most versatile and prolific creators on the London comedy scene, as well as a leading expert on the future of public speaking.
+He is also one of the most versatile and prolific creators on the London comedy scene.

 For many years, he has pursued simultaneous careers as a director, writer, comedy actor, facilitator and producer in theatre, television, film and radio.
 He has participated in over one hundred productions, both on stage and behind the scenes, with notable success in all fields.